alerodriguezz/cst336/README.md

 # CST 336 Repository
-A simple website about my a.ssignments and labs for this course
+A simple website about my assignments and labs for this course